pocomane/retro-console-games/README.md

 The Legend of Zelda - Link's Awakening DX              ; excellent ; game-boy-color game-boy ; GB-NAME The Legend of Zelda - Link’s Awakening
-The Legend of Zelda - Oracle of Ages                   ; good      ; game-boy-color The Legend of Zelda - Oracle of Seasons                ; good      ; game-boy-color The grinch                                             ; excellent ; game-boy-color Toki Tori                                              ;           ; game-boy-color Tomb Raider                                            ; good      ; game-boy-color Tomb Raider - Curse of the Sword                       ; good      ; game-boy-color
+The Legend of Zelda - Oracle of Ages                   ; good      ; game-boy-color The Legend of Zelda - Oracle of Seasons                ; good      ; game-boy-color The grinch                                             ; good      ; game-boy-color Toki Tori                                              ;           ; game-boy-color Tomb Raider                                            ; good      ; game-boy-color Tomb Raider - Curse of the Sword                       ; good      ; game-boy-color